kundyz/Belly-Button-HW/README.md

 Task
 * Create a PIE chart that uses data from your samples route (/samples/<sample>) to display the top 10 samples.
+  * Use sample_values as the values for the PIE chart.